What's on this Page:

 - Help Getting IDs Generally: You can contact info@voteriders.org , go to the Vote Riders website, or call 844-338-8743.
 States also usually offer a free voting ID that you can get at your local DMV/drivers license office, but you may need to bring certain documents with you or plan it out in advance.
 Call your voter assistance hotlines if you need help with this--they will walk you through how to get an ID your state accepts for voting.

 - If You're Homeless/Houseless & Need Help Registering or Voting: Our blog covers that issue here, and the short answer is that YES, you can vote, even if you're homeless.
-The page about how to do it is here.
+Information about how to do register & vote if you're homeless is here.

-There are many resources to help people vote, in situations when someone was convicted of a felony.
-Your state hotlines should be able to tell you the specific rules, & we cover this on our State Voting Info page (scroll past the hotlines and election offices to the state-specific information), but another resources you can use to see if you can vote when you have a felony conviction is: https://campaignlegal.org/restoreyourvote.
+There are many resources to help people vote when someone has been convicted of a felony.
+Your state hotlines should be able to tell you the specific rules, & we cover this on our state info page (scroll past the hotlines & election offices to state voting information), but another resources you can use to see if you can vote when you have a felony conviction is: https://campaignlegal.org/restoreyourvote.
 In many states, the rule is that once you've completed the sentence you were given (which may include probation or parole), your can vote.
 If you have additional questions, ask about how to restore voting rights.
 If you're wondering about whether you can vote after having been convicted of a felony, check out this page.

-C.) In some states, your right to vote should automatically be restored once you have completed your entire sentence, which includes probation, parole, any fines or fees owed, and incarceration.
+- You can vote once you've completed every part of your sentence, & the states that automatically restore the right to vote once a person with a felony conviction completed their full sentence: Alaska, Arkansas, Georgia, Idaho, Kansas, Louisiana, Missouri, Nebraska, North Carolina, Oklahoma, South Carolina, South DakotaTexas, West Virginia, & Wisconsin.
+Your right to vote should automatically be restored once you have completed your entire sentence, which includes probation, parole, any fines or fees owed, and incarceration.
 If you are no longer incarcerated but are still on parole, were never incarcerated but are on probation for a felony, or if you haven't paid all of the fines/fees the judge/jury decided that you owe, AND you were convicted of a felony, you can't vote.
-However, you CAN vote once you've completed every part of your sentence, & the states that automatically restore the right to vote once a person with a felony conviction completed their full sentence: Alaska, Arkansas, Georgia, Idaho, Kansas, Louisiana, Missouri, Nebraska, North Carolina, Oklahoma, South Carolina, South DakotaTexas, West Virginia, & Wisconsin.

 Push polling is a form of voter intimidation and can cause people to become disenfranchised and lose their right to voter or have their ballots counted.
 Here's more information, so you can protect yourself against this very real threat to free and fair elections.
 There are two types of push polling.
 One is where you are contacted and told that because you voted for a certain candidate in a primary, or the election is a runoff, or you've registered with a certain political party, that you don't need to vote.
 This is false, and if anyone tells you this, they are trying to make sure your vote doesn't get cast or counted in an upcoming election.
 The second time has to do with someone who says they represent a polling outlet and how they use misinformation to try to discourage voter turnout.
 Check out our push polling page to make sure you know your rights and are heard in every election!